tarwn/lessthandot-hugo/blogs/content/posts/2010-06-10-log-ship-to-dr-sqlu.md

 > <span class="MT_red">Note: If you have other transaction log backups running, they should be turned off prior to starting the new Log Shipping plans.</span>

-  4. Click the &#8220;Backup Settings&#8221; button to open the configuration wizard.
+  4. Click the “Backup Settings” button to open the configuration wizard.
 Earlier we mentioned preparing for Log Shipping and the shares required.
 You can use admin shares (e.g. \onpnt_xpsd$) but this isn’t recommended as the admin shares should be for administrative purposes only.
 For our setup we will be using the following for processing backups:

 \onpnt\_xpspub\_logs